Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Extension to other types of integral controllers

 \end{itemize} \end{proposition} It is known from \cite{Briat:19:Logistic} that the zero and saturating equilibrium points are structurally unstable.
 Therefore, we just need to focus on proving the structural stability of the positive equilibrium.
 This is stated in the following result: \begin{theorem} Assume that $A$ is Metzler and Hurwitz stable and that $\beta>0$.
 Then the unique positive equilibrium point of the system \eqref{eq:mainsystCL4} is locally exponentially stable for all $\alpha>0$ and all \end{theorem} \begin{proof} The linearized dynamics are governed by the matrix

 This can be interpreted as the negative interconnection of the transfer function $H_n(s)$ and the integrator $k\beta z^*(\beta-z^*)/(\beta s)$.
-Since the gain of the integrator is always positive, then the transfer function is positive real and the results obtained in the previous section apply.
-This proves the result. \end{proof}
+Since the gain of the integrator is always positive, then the transfer function is positive real and the previously obtained apply. \end{proof}

 We have the following immediate extension to the case where the matrix $A$ is Metzler and output unstable: \begin{theorem} Assume that $A$ is Metzler, output unstable, and non-singular.
-Then, the unique positive equilibrium point of the system \eqref{eq:mainsystCL4} is locally exponentially stable for all $k>0$ and all $ r > g_0/(1+\beta g_n)$. \end{theorem}
+Then, the unique positive equilibrium point of the system \eqref{eq:mainsystCL4} is locally exponentially stable for all $k>0$ and all $ r > g_0/(1+\beta k_pg_n)$. \end{theorem} \begin{proof} The proof follows from the same argument as for the exponential and the antithetic controllers. \end{proof}}